Radio

 UI Properties- Shape & DecorationTypeUnder the Shape and Decoration section, this property has the two following options:

-Manual:- If you select this option, you can change the dimensions of the element.
+Manual:- If you select this option, you can define a specific size of the element.

 UI Properties- Shape & DecorationWidth ValueEnter the width of the element in the pixel unit or percentage unit.No100%